WHAS Crusade for Children History

 2014

-Country singer J. D. Shelburne headlined the 61st WHAS Crusade for Children.
+Country singer J. D. Shelburne headlined the 61st WHAS Crusade For Children.

 The Kentucky Center